dhellmann/pymotw-3/source/gettext/index.rst

 Translation Workflow Overview
 =============================

-The process for setting up and using translations includes five steps:
+The process for setting up and using translations includes five steps.

 1. *Identify and mark up literal strings in the source code that contain messages to translate.*